-You should stipulate whether an employee is salaried, or will be paid based on hours worked.
-You should also define how often an employee will be paid, and in what manner.
+Your employment agreement should stipulate whether an employee is salaried, or will be paid based on hours worked.
+You should also define how often an employee will be paid and in what manner.

-If your business offers overtime, you should highlight how employees will be paid for extra work.
+If your business offers overtime, you should highlight how employees will be paid for that time.

-Depending on the length of the contract, you will need to outline how much holiday entitlement the employee will receive.
+Depending on the length of the contract, you will need to outline how much vacation time the employee will receive.
 If they will be a permanent employee, you can simply state how many days of annual leave they can take.

-If applicable, you should also highlight provisions for other forms of business leave - such as illness, bereavement, or maternity leave.
+If applicable, you should also highlight the other reasons that new hires could obtain leave–such as illness, bereavement, or maternity leave.

-It is also important to define how staff members should request leave - such as by stating the desired notice period.
+It is also important to define how employees should request leave, such as by stating the desired notice period.

-If your business offers employee benefits - such as health insurance, pension schemes, or access to certain services - your contract template must name how and when these things can be used.
+If your business offers benefits, such as health insurance, pension schemes, or access to certain services, your employment agreement must name how and when these things can be used.

 This section will vary depending on the type of employee contract you are drafting.